Canadian Nuclear Laboratories, our current disposal site for radioactive waste, has implemented new disposal guidelines and pricing policy.

 What is myLab?

 myLab is a web application which was created to virtually manage the use of radioisotope and the disposal of waste. myLab assigns a unique ID to vials, tracks the usage while calculating decay, and enables the disposal through the proper waste containers.
 Before discarding a container, myLab provides the information which is required on the container before submitting for disposal.
-In order to use myLab, you will need to attend this TRAINING.
+For more information on myLab, follow this LINK.

 How delay and decay works